rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 Keeping your kernel, packages, and dependencies up-to-date is very important, especially for security-related modules and packages.
 Some updates, such as, kernel updates, require you to reboot your server.
 You should schedule maintenances to take place during times that are least disruptive to users because these maintenances cause a short period of downtime.

-**IMPORTANT**: While keeping your system up to date is of vital importance, ensure that the updates you're applying do not negatively impact your production environment.
+**Important**: While keeping your system up to date is of vital importance, ensure that the updates you're applying do not negatively impact your production environment.

 To check for and install updates on Ubuntu operating systems and Debian, run the following commands: